Captain Phillips (film): Plot

-As the lifeboat heads for Somalia, tensions flare between the pirates as they run low on the plant-based amphetamine khat that they have been eating, and they lose contact with their mother ship.
-Najee becomes agitated and begins to question Muse’s leadership when they are intercepted by the U.S. Navy destroyer USS Bainbridge.
+As the lifeboat heads for Somalia, tensions flare between the pirates as they run low on the plant-based stimulant khat, and they lose contact with their mother ship.
+Najee becomes agitated and begins to question Muse's leadership when they are intercepted by the U.S. Navy destroyer USS Bainbridge.
 Bainbridge's captain Frank Castellano is ordered to prevent the pirates from reaching the Somali coast by any means.
 Even when additional ships arrive, Muse asserts that he has come too far and will not surrender.
 The negotiators are unable to change his mind, and a team from DEVGRU parachutes in to intervene, while Phillips attempts to escape from the lifeboat before being quickly recaptured and repeatedly beaten by Najee.

 While three DEVGRU marksmen get into positions, Castellano and DEVGRU continue to try to find a peaceful solution, eventually taking the lifeboat under tow.
 Muse agrees to board Bainbridge, where he is told that his clan elders are arriving to negotiate Phillips's ransom.
 In the lifeboat, Phillips prepares a goodbye letter to his wife in case he is killed, while Najee decides to take full control.
 Najee spots Phillips writing the letter and snatches it.
-Phillips retaliates by beating Najee until Bilal subdues Phillips by striking him in the back with his AK-47.
-The pirates tie up and blindfold Phillips and Najee beats Phillips further and berates Bilal and Elmi for their protests, even stating that they've been tricked by the Navy as the elders didn't come to negotiate.
+Phillips attacks Najee until Bilal subdues him by striking him in the back with his gun.

+The pirates tie up and blindfold Phillips, and Najee beats him further.
 As Najee prepares to shoot Phillips, Bainbridge's crew stops the tow, causing Elmi, Bilal, and Najee to lose balance.
-This gives the marksmen three clear shots, by which they simultaneously kill all three pirates.
+This gives the marksmen three clear shots, with which they simultaneously kill all three pirates.
 Muse is arrested and taken into custody for piracy.
 Phillips is rescued from the lifeboat and his injuries are treated.
-Although in shock and disoriented, he thanks the rescue team for saving his life.
+Although in shock and tears, he thanks the rescue team for saving his life.